ga4gh-beacon/beacon-v2/docs/aggregations.md

 Aggregation concepts can have additional modifiers:

-* `filters` - to limit the aggregation to a subset of the data, e.g. to a selection of disease codes
+* `filters` - to limit the aggregations to subsets of the data, e.g. to a selection of disease codes
+    - If `filters` are indicated for an aggregation concept, only aggregations for the concept's property fulfilling the individual filters will be reported
+    - Without `filters` all values for the property will be reported (with potential limits imposed by the beacon).
-    - the usual filter definitions apply; _i.e._ if an ontology term is used as filter value the count will include all records with this term or any of its child terms (unless the filter's `includeDescendantTerms` flag is set to `False`)
+    - The usual filter definitions apply; _i.e._ if an ontology term is used as filter value the count will include all records with this term or any of its child terms (unless an `includeDescendantTerms` flag is set to `False`)
 * `splits` - to partition continuous data such as age values, followup times or other numeric measurements into countable bins
     - Note: `splits` are upper & exclusive boundaries of bins, following established practices (_cf._ `$split` use in [MongoDB aggregation pipelines](https://www.mongodb.com/docs/manual/reference/operator/aggregation/split/))